cookup hero

 Process

-1. Receive challenge statement.
+1. Receive challenge statement

-3. Conduct competitive analysis.
+3. Conduct competitive analysis

-4. Develop personas and storyboard scenarios.
+4. Develop personas and storyboard scenarios

-5. Create a paper prototype.
+5. Create a paper prototype

-6. Make wireframes.
+6. Make wireframes

-7. Design first pass of the high-fidelity prototype.
+7. Design first pass of the high-fidelity prototype

-8. User test first pass.
+8. User test first pass

-9. Design final pass of the high-fidelity prototype based off feedback.
+9. Design final pass of the high-fidelity prototype based off feedback

-10. Present findings and finalized design to class.
+10. Present findings and finalized design to class

-Product description
+Product Concept

 CookUp is a mobile application aimed at young professionals that helps its users quickly browse and search for recipes based on their current ingredients, cuisine preferences, and cooking ability.
-Users are able to plan grocery lists based on pre-selected recipes and track existing ingredients via grocery scanning functionalities.
+Users are able to plan grocery lists based on pre-selected recipes and track their existing ingredients via grocery receipt scanning functionalities.

 Competitive Analysis